 Sometime during the Civil War, Baker married Sallie Flemming.
 He eventually had seven children with her, although one girl died in infancy.
 By the end of the diary, Baker had had 13 children, two of whom had died.

 In 1865, Baker wrote a little about emancipation and his efforts to use freedmen to work his plantations.
 This apparently did not work.
-Initially, his former slaves remained with him but eventually they left.
+Initially, the formally enslaved remained with him but eventually left.
 The rest of the diary documents his efforts to improve his financial situation.
 In 1866, he sold his plantation and moved to Hinds County.
 He and his older boys worked in the fields to produce cotton.
 He mentioned in July 1872 that he had learned more about the practical aspects of planting during that year than in any other.

-On 21 July 1867, Baker mentioned that he had attended a "negro preaching & ordination," where he heard some "excellent" remarks by Marion Dunbar, a black man from Jackson.
+On 21 July 1867, Baker mentioned that he had attended the ordination of a Black preacher, where he heard remarks by Marion Dunbar, a Black man from Jackson.

 The last entry in the diary is dated 30 January 1876.Back to Top